TritonDataCenter/rfd/rfd/0061/README.md

 This CNAPI endpoint is the first step in computing compute node 'status'.

-### Compute Node Agent Task Execution

-One method CNAPI use to execute code on a compute node is via `cn-agent`.

-# Next Steps
+##### HA Status

+Incomplete.

+##### Proposed Solution

+See section below, titld 'Server Status'.

 ## Server Status

 CNAPI's existing server status management mechanism relies on writing to moray each time a heartbeat is received.
-For large numbers of compute nodes, each heartbeating every 5 seconds, this becomes prohibitive.
+For large numbers of compute nodes, each heartbeating every 5 seconds, the impact this has on the moray service becomes prohibitive.

 It would be ideal to only have to write to moray any time there is a signficant change in server's status (ie it comes up or goes down).